The City of Turku has three extensive spearhead projects derived from the city strategy:

 Four units operate in the service area:

-The unit is responsible for the city’s land acquisition, developing properties, conveyances and preparation of land use agreements.
+The department is responsible for the city’s land acquisition, developing properties, conveyances and preparation of land use agreements.
 The plot services are also responsible for land leasing within the city, sales points, recreation areas, allotment gardens, building management and housing management of the city’s land and water property.
-In addition, the unit is responsible for authority duties that, in conformity with housing legislation, are the responsibility of the municipality.
+In addition, the department is responsible for authority duties that, in conformity with housing legislation, are the responsibility of the municipality.

 The transport planning unit is responsible for the traffic technical maintenance, planning and development of the transportation system (apart from public transport) in accordance with requirements of functionality, safety and sustainable development.
 The unit monitors the development of safety and the amount of traffic within the transport network and participates in the maintenance of regional transport model

-The planning unit is responsible for designing built environment and developing the cityscape, good urban structure and planned land.
+The planning department is responsible for designing built environment and developing the cityscape, good urban structure and planned land.
 The objective is an attractive, functional, healthy and safe living environment in accordance with principles of sustainable development

 The city surveying and geographic information matrix is responsible for plot divisions, cadastral surveys of city plan area and maintenance of real estate register, house numbering of properties, production and maintenance of geographic information data, geographic information systems and customer service in the division.